Apps and Mental Health

 The Current Situation in the App Markets

 iPhone and Android mobile users have access to Google Play and Apple’s App Store.
-Both of these two app markets are flooded by apps said to soothe mental health.
+Both these two app markets are flooded by apps said to soothe mental health.
 The apps range from those promoting relaxation to those offering actionable advice to improve mental health.
 Even some employers purchase subscriptions for their employees to contribute to their happiness.
 While it is a step forward, it might not be enough.
 Why?
 We shall discuss this later.

 If you type “mental health” in your preferred market’s search box, you can see it yourself.
 There are dozens of apps with over 1 million downloads.
 The sheer number of users enjoying these apps is proof that mental health apps deliver some value.
 Let us see what it is.